Darktron/Qubic/README.md

 # Miner options:
 ```
-Usage: rqiner [OPTIONS] --threads <THREADS>
+Usage: rqiner-aarch64 [OPTIONS] --threads <THREADS> --id <ID> --label <LABEL>

 Options:
   -t, --threads <THREADS>            Amount of threads used for mining
-  -b, --bench              Benchmarks your miner without submitting solutions
   -i, --id <ID>                      Your payout Qubic ID (required for pool mining)
+  -x, --extended-reporting           Report it/s from individual threads
   -l, --label <LABEL>                Label used for identification of your miner on the pool
+      --no-pplns                     Opt-out of PPLNS mode
+  -c, --idle-command <IDLE_COMMAND>  (Optional) Command will be run once during idle periods and killed on mining periods
   -h, --help                         Print help
   -V, --version                      Print version
 ```
 # All Credits to Qubic-Solutions community!